 Two sisters.
 A shocking racist incident.
 The summer that will change both of their lives forever.

-That is, until she arrives home one day to find a gut-punching racial slur painted on their garage door.
+Until she arrives home one day to find a gut-punching racial slur painted on their garage door.